theohbrothers/docker-isync/README.md

 - `restic`: Includes [`restic`](https://github.com/restic/restic).
 Useful for [cron-based backups](#cron-and-notifications).
 - `pingme`: Includes [`pingme`](https://github.com/kha7iq/pingme).
 Useful for sending notifications to [well-known services](https://pingme.lmno.pk/#/services).
   - Note: `pingme` variants have fewer architectures.
 More architectures will be added in future.

+All images contain:

+-  `curl` and `jq`, which are useful for sending notifications if needed
+- `rsync` which is useful for incrementally copying mails or backups

 ## Usage